douglasgoodwin/TWAAMR/README.md

-# Refurbish The Work of Art in the Age of Mechanical Reproduction

-## GitHub Writing Workshop Guide
+# GitHub Writing Workshop Guide
-### Rewriting Walter Benjamin's "The Work of Art in the Age of Mechanical Reproduction"
+## Rewriting Walter Benjamin's "The Work of Art in the Age of Mechanical Reproduction"

 ### Initial Setup